earthboundkid/Watsuji-and-Aesthetics/3 Aesthetic Experience.md

 [^fn3-16]: Emphasis is Bullough’s.

-###Meeting point of feeling in aesthetic judgment
+###Coming together of feeling in aesthetic judgment
 We must be clear to distinguish the unity of the subject and _object_ from the unity of the self and _other_.
 The first is, strictly speaking, an aesthetic movement, and the second is an ethical movement.
 In practice, however, these two movements cannot be cleanly separated (a point emphasized by Nishida), but we find that the ethical movement is always prior to the aesthetic movement and must exist beforehand in order to make the aesthetic movement possible.
 On the other hand, the aesthetic movement, while posterior to the ethical movement, creates new possibilities for future ethical moments to explore and can lead to radical shifts in how the ethical movement is actualized.
 As a result, we find that we have to treat the two movements as interrelated, since the one is so often the ground of the other.

 If now we return to the question of subjectivity or objectivity of aesthetic judgment, we see why both answers were unsatisfying.
 Locating the aesthetic in either the subject or object will be unsatisfying because the aesthetic moment cannot be the product of either one singly.
 Whether we describe it as a neutral subject receiving the value of the object or the aesthetically-minded subject projecting value feelings onto a neutral object, we have separated the subject and object in a way that is unreflective of aesthetic experience.
 At the same time, we cannot completely abolish the difference between the subject and object, since to do so would preclude the possibility of the aesthetic moment.
 Rather, we must preserve aesthetic experience as a possibility that expresses the underlying unity of subject and object through their division and union.

 A full exploration of the feeling of ecstasy will have to wait for the next chapter and our exploration of the subject constructed in aesthetic experience, but there are a few initial remarks that can be made here.
-If an aesthetic experience is properly crafted, we find ourselves at meeting point with the feeling of the creator of the experience, with those other members of the audience with whom we share the experience, and with the object of that experience.
+If an aesthetic experience is properly crafted, we find ourselves coming together with the feeling of the creator of the experience, with those other members of the audience with whom we share the experience, and with the object of that experience.
 Though my feelings and the feelings of those others can be distinguished, in the aesthetic experience, they share a common root in the ecstasy unity underlying the moment.
 Hence it is improper to think of aesthetic experience as a “subjective” phenomenon in a simple sense.
 Aesthetic experience is precisely the sort of experience in which the subjective gives itself over to the object.

 When we examine closely the phenomena of everyday experience we begin to find numerous examples in which the supposedly individual and atomic self seems to merge with others in aesthetic experience as a part of the aesthetic grasping of the object.
 These are moments in which the ego of the individual can be felt melting into the crowd as the crowd grasps the world before it.
 We experience such moments when we watch our home team score a crucial goal before the end of the game or when take part in any number of civic and religious functions from a Fourth of July parade to a wedding ceremony.
 The standpoint of traditional anthropology is to try to explain these events as deriving from individual drives and desires or the group’s need for unity and survival, but such explanations fail to connect the level of individual experience to the group imperative.
 But if the subject is something that is fundamentally connected to others then shared aesthetic experience is possible, and shared aesthetic judgment will be comprehensible when we examine it in the next chapter.